 - Spicy Jalapeño-Lime Pickle

 The ninth dip is cucumber riata which you’ll have to omit and double up on something else.
-My personal recommendation is the tamarind chutney, but I digress.
-You’ll also have to specify that you want vegan naan as the regular naan bread is not vegan.
+My personal recommendation is the tamarind chutney.

 All of the dips are phenomenal and are presented on a wooden board.
 One side of board is sweet and the other side of the board packs a little heat.

-These are the Samosas ($9.00) and they come two to an order.
+My absolute favorite appetizer are the Samosas ($10.00) and they come two to an order.
 Crisp triangle pockets of dough are filled with potato and peas and sit on a tamarind and mango chutney.
+These used to only be available in the lounge, but they thankfully added them to the main menu.

-And speaking of lounge menu, here’s the Malawi Mango Margarita ($12) my dining companion enjoyed on our last visit.
+And speaking of lounge menu, here’s the Malawi Mango Margarita ($16) my dining companion enjoyed on a previous visit.
 It’s a frozen blend of tequila, Van der Hum tangerine liqueur, mango purée, and freshly squeezed lime juice.

 On to the mains shall we?

-The star entree selection is the Potjie Inspired ($28) which comes with scented basmati rice and your choice of two “Harvest” options: Aloo Masala, Chickpea Wit, Lentil Dhal, or Cilantro-Coconut Vegetables.
+The star entree selection is the Potjie Inspired ($30) which comes with scented basmati rice and your choice of two “Harvest” options: Chickpea Wat, Lentil Daal, and the two new options: Rajma Masala, Sukuma Wiki.

 And let us not forget dessert.
 There’s one you can modify fairly simply to be vegan.
-The Kheer ($7.00) is a coconut-rice pudding with fresh fruit.
-Think coconut tapioca.
+The Kheer ($8.00) is a coconut-rice pudding with cashew streusel and saffron-poached fruit.
+This looks different from its previous versions, but I enjoyed the updates.
+The cashew streusel is a delightful texture and the fruits are just the right amount of sweetness.

 LOOKING FOR VEGAN OPTIONS IN THE THEME PARKS, WATER PARKS AND DISNEY SPRINGS?